 Although the outcome of such proceedings is not predictable with assurance, Alaris has no reason to believe that the disposition of such matters could have a significant impact on our financial position, operating results or ability to carry on our business activities.
-As of the date of this document, no material claims or litigation have been brought against Alaris.
+As of the date of this document, there are no outstanding material claims or litigation pending against Alaris, except for the Reassessment described above in the section entitled "We are subject to tax-related risks".
 The widespread use of social media, the internet and other media platforms, combined with growing public scrutiny of the effects of business activities, could result in negative publicity or inaccurate information about Alaris or its Partners spreading rapidly and to a wide audience.
 This could make it harder to address and remedy issues, and further amplify the reputational risks, related to negative publicity.